Last Updated on December 1, 2023

 One of the Things To Do in Chiang Mai: See Incredible Beauty in a Wat on a Mountaintop

-Another famous wat, Wat Phrathat Doi Suthep, several miles outside the city.
+Another famous wat, Wat Phrathat Doi Suthep, is several miles outside the city.
 Perched on a mountaintop, it is an incredible place that is well worth seeing.
 It is one of the most important and sacred temples in northern Thailand and a Buddhist pilgrimage site.
 A visit to this wat is one of the things you should do while you’re in Chiang Mai.
 It’s an experience you’ll remember long after you return home

 I rented a taxi for the day to take me to the wat, and later on to the village of the Mountain tribes.
 (The cost of the taxi for the day, arranged through my hotel, was 1800 baht, about $48).

 It was an overcast day, with a few showers and as we drove up the mountain, we passed many monks walking alongside the road.
 They were holding their pots in which they took food offerings from people.
 Clad only in their robes, they walked in the downpour with no umbrellas, no raincoats, no anything.

 You can also rent bicycles for the steep, serpentine ride up the mountain, and we passed a number of them.
 It was obvious they also weren’t prepared for the rainy weather.

-After reaching the small village where my driver would wait, I walked to the stairs to the wat.
-The steps now looked like steep rapid but the rain soon abated, and I began my climb.
+After reaching the small village where my driver would wait, I walked to the stairway to the wat.
+In the rain the steps now looked like steep rapids but the rain soon abated, and I began my climb.
 It was a long and arduous climb up 300+ steep steps.
-Just 50 or so in, I started to atone for my sins, which continued for some time, step by step…step by step…
+And just 50 or so in, I started to atone for my sins, which continued for some time, step by step…step by step…

 When I finally reached the top, however, I discovered I could have taken an elevator.
 Ugh….

 But my dismay quickly dissipated when I saw the group of beautiful temples shrouded in a soft fog.
 Worshipers were lighting candles and laying lotus flowers at various shrines.
 People knelt and prayed, while monks blessed others.